d4ndo/binaryLogic/README.md

 Operators
 ---------

-Compared with the operators of logical.
 The logical == operator compares every element of the vector (Bitwise comparison). e.g.

 ```R
 $ two <- as.binary(2); two <- as.logical(two); two == two;